 I came across some information regarding a Special Forces unit that was part of the attempted hostage rescue of Americans during Eagle Claw in 1980.
 We now all know what transpired at Desert One — due in large part to the very successful new movie Argo — and the role that Delta was to play in the rescue of the hostages.
 Most are also very familiar with the joint CIA/Canadian rescue operation of the six American diplomats who were hiding out in the Canadian embassy (aka “The Canadian Caper”).

-Well, I started digging/asking around and somebody referred a gentleman for me to speak with in regards to Operation Eagle Claw (he specifically corrected me to let me know that the true operation name was “Rice Bowl”) and specifically what was SF’s role in all this.
+Well, I started digging about and asking around regarding Operation Eagle Claw.
+Finally, somebody referred a gentleman to me to speak with regarding the operation and specifically the SF’s role in all this.

-I specifically asked him about the rumored SF role during Rice Bowl (which extensive google-fu research has left me with very little information).
+I specifically asked him about the rumored SF role during Rice Bowl, for which extensive google-fu research had left me with very little information — he specifically corrected me to let me know that the operation’s true name was “Rice Bowl.”
 It turns out that aside from the remaining 52 hostages in the American embassy, there were three other American individuals who were being kept safe (but against their will) from the Iranian students by the Iranian government itself.